 |Six years ago today, on November 19, 2013, we posted this photo when we visited the Swahili Beach Resort for dinner at Diani Beach, Kenya.|

 With our dear DIL dealing with cancer and similarly one of Tom’s sisters and with Tom’s sister, Sister Beth, in the hospital with some unknown illness, we find ourselves worried.
-Tom spent the better part of the day at a local hospital with DIL Tracy, who is having tests for a worrisome condition, yet unknown, we feel like health issues are everywhere.
+Tom spent the better part of the day at a local hospital with DIL Tracy, who tests for a problematic condition, yet unknown, we feel like health issues are everywhere.
 We hope and pray Tracy will be OK.

 No one is exempt from the risks of acquiring health conditions.
 When Tom met for lunch with several railroad retirees last week, more than half of the group was suffering from one serious illness or another.
-Railroad workers are often exposed to toxic chemicals in their line of work which may result in serious health conditions later in life.
+Railroad workers are often exposed to toxic chemicals in their line of work which may result in severe health conditions later in life.

 When we’ve met with his family over these past several days, it’s evident that many are in the throes of recovery from surgery or illness or in the manifestation of a new condition in itself.